-de la Hoz RE, Liu X, Doucette JT et al. 2018.
-Increased Airway Wall Thickness is Associated, with Adverse Longitudinal First-Second ed with Adverse Longitudinal First-Second Forced Expiratory Volume Trajectories of Former World Trade Center workers.
+De La Hoz RE, Liu X, Doucette JT et al. 2018.
+Increased Airway Wall Thickness is Associated with Adverse Longitudinal First-Second Forced Expiratory Volume Trajectories of Former World Trade Center workers.
 Lung.
 196(4):481-489.

 RATIONALE: Occupational exposures at the WTC site after September 11, 2001 have been associated with several presumably inflammatory lower airway diseases.
 In this study, we describe the trajectories of expiratory air flow decline, identify subgroups with adverse progression, and investigate the association of a quantitative computed tomography (QCT) imaging measurement of airway wall thickness, and other risk factors for adverse progression.